 How is Flutter Beta 3 Different from its Previous Versions?

-Let’s understand the differentiating element of Flutter beta 3 version with respect to three primary areas: fundamentals, ecosystem and tooling.
+Let’s understand the differentiating element of the Flutter beta 3 version concerning three primary areas: fundamentals, ecosystem, and tooling.

 Fundamentals of Flutter Beta 3

 In an endeavor to allow for enhanced flexibility and customization, certain changes have been made to Material Design widgets as discussed below:

 - Addition of BottomAppBar component